 3rd generation Crain’s joined the family business after graduation from the University of Arkansas, first Larry Crain, Jr. in 1985 and then Chris Crain in 1994.

 In 1990 The Crain Companies purchased a Ford Dealership in Benton, Arkansas and renamed it Freeway Ford Lincoln Mercury.
 In 1992 a sister dealership in Memphis was purchased and operated as Midway Ford.
 In 1999 Crain acquired the Landers North Facility from United Auto Group and was awarded the Kia franchise.
-Later that year Crain acquired Service Chevrolet Oldsmobile from Cliff Peck and Crain sold Midway Ford in Memphis to United Auto Group to focus on growing the Central Arkansas market.
+Later that year, Crain acquired Service Chevrolet Oldsmobile from Cliff Peck and Crain sold Midway Ford in Memphis to United Auto Group to focus on growing the Central Arkansas market.
 Crain began operating all dealerships under the Crain Automotive Team umbrella as Crain dealerships.
-Throughout the next decade Crain further expanded the dealership operations to include 10 dealership locations and an RV store.
+Throughout the next decade Crain further expanded the dealership operations to include 8 dealership locations and an RV store.
 Many stores have been recently relocated or renovated to meet the changing needs of its valued customers.
-As of January 2014 Crain operates two Crain Ford dealerships in Little Rock and Jacksonville, two Crain Hyundai stores in Little Rock and North Little Rock, two Crain Hyundai stores in Bentonville and Springdale, Crain Chevrolet in Little Rock, two Crain Buick GMC in Conway and Springdale, Crain Kia in North Little Rock, Crain Mazda in Little Rock, and Crain RV in Little Rock.
+As of January 2015 Crain operates two Crain Ford dealerships in Little Rock and Jacksonville, two Crain Hyundai stores in Little Rock and North Little Rock, two Crain Hyundai stores in Bentonville and Fayetteville, two Crain Kia stores in North Little Rock and Conway, Crain Chevrolet in Little Rock, Crain Buick GMC in Conway and Springdale, Crain Mazda in Little Rock, and Crain RV in Little Rock.